 Justice Reinvestment in New Mexico

 Unlike many states across the country, New Mexico has seen steady growth in its prison population in recent years.
-Unless action is taken to curb this trend, the prison population is projected to increase 9 percent by fiscal year (FY) 2024.
+In 2018, the prison population was projected to increase 9 percent by 2024.
 The state also had the highest property crime rate and the second-highest violent crime rate in the country as of 2017.

-In the summer of 2018, then Governor Susana Martinez, Chief Justice Judith K. Nakamura, Senate President Pro Tempore Mary Kay Papen, Speaker of the House Brian Egolf, Senate Minority Floor Leader Stuart Ingle, and House Minority Floor Leader Nate Gentry requested support from the U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and The Pew Charitable Trusts (Pew) to explore a Justice Reinvestment approach to address these challenges.
+In the summer of 2018, state leaders requested support from the U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and The Pew Charitable Trusts (Pew) to explore a Justice Reinvestment approach to address these challenges.